 The Boston Tea Party was are a revolt against a government transportation monopoly.
 This experience caused the Constitution’s Framers to forbid government monopolies.
-See the Preamble, “post Roads”, “Ports”, “necessary and proper”, “commerce”, Amendment 9 and 10.
+See the Preamble, “post Roads”, “No Preference”, “necessary and proper”, “commerce”, Amendment 9 and 10.

 Federal transportation and power monopolies violate the Constitution to cause oil-wars since 1991, oil-dollar-funded terrorism, the foreign oil addiction warned of by eight Presidents, mortgaging children for $67,000 each to buy foreign oil, and Climate Change.